wwatson4506/sd-config-file/README.md

 <br />

-## Installation
+## Installation for Teensy 4.1
+1. This branch of the library is setup and tested for Teensyduino 1.60B5.
+May work with some earlier versions.
-1. In GitHub, click on the `Code > Download Zip` button.
+2. In GitHub, click on the `Code > Download Zip` button.
-2. In the Arduino IDE, click on `Sketch > Include Library > Add .ZIP Library...` and select the downloaded zip file.
+3. In the Arduino IDE, click on `Sketch > Include Library > Add .ZIP Library...` and select the downloaded zip file.
+4. Two files located in the extras folder need to be installed:
+   a.
+File "extras/FS.h" needs to replace the one in "cores/teensy4"
+   b.
+File "extras/SD.h" needs to replace the one in "libraries/SD"
-3. The library should now be installed.
-To open the example sketch, click on `File > Examples > SdConfigFile > ReadWrite_ConfigFile`.
+5. The library should now be installed.
+To open the example sketch, click on `File > Examples > SdConfigFile > ReadWrite_ConfigFile` or readwrite_ConfigFile_MTP_littleFS.
 <br />
 <br />